Percent to Decimal Chart

 Applicable Use Cases

-These conversions show up in discounts, tax, tips, grades, survey results, growth rates, and scientific data.
-The decimal form is especially helpful when a percent becomes part of a multiplication or multi-step calculator expression.
+These conversions appear in discounts, tax, tips, grades, survey results, growth rates, science data, and finance examples.
+The decimal form is especially helpful when a percent becomes part of multiplication, division, or a longer calculator expression.
+That is why percent-to-decimal conversion shows up constantly even in chapters that are not officially labeled "percent."

 Core Ideas